Microsoft Seeks Trump Order Exemption for Workers With Visas

 Quite right.
 It's all the agencies' fault.
 The buck doesn't stop in the Oval Office at all.

-Senior executives caught up in the mess (Score:3)
+Senior executives caught up in the mess (Score:4, Informative)

 I heard yesterday about a senior executive at Oracle who regularly travels internationally to places like China for meetings with suppliers.
 He manages about 500 people.
 He's now stuck in the country and unable to do a large part of his job because he happened to be born in Iran.
 "Make America Great Again" my ass.